sogebot/sogeBot/docs/configuration/database.md

 ## PostgreSQL

-1. Rename `/path/to/sogebot/.env.postgres` to `/path/to/sogebot/.env`
+1. Rename `/path/to/sogebot/.env.postgres` or in case of GIT install `/path/to/sogebot/src/data/.env.postgres` to `/path/to/sogebot/.env`
 2. Update your connection options, see
    [TypeORM Connection Options](https://typeorm.io/#/connection-options)
    for detailed information.